All of the following statements about the third heart sound (S3) are true, except:

 Progressive distal-to-proximal motor recovery following nerve regeneration is most characteristic of which type of nerve injury?

-Which of the following is an acquired condition?
+Which of the following is not typically associated with cystic fibrosis?

 NEET-PG 2012 - Internal Medicine NEET-PG Practice Questions and MCQs